EE Research @ Stanford: The Big Picture

 Research in Electrical Engineering spans a diverse set of intellectual disciplines and applications.
 The disciplines can be grouped into three overlapping and interrelated areas:

-We look to define the device technology and circuit fabric of future electronic systems, which integrates the abstraction levels of materials, nanostructures, devices, integrated circuits, power electronics and electronic system engineering.
-We also investigate physics, materials, devices, and systems using light and electromagnetism generally, for applications including sensing, imaging, communications, energy, biology, medicine, security, and information processing.
+We look to define the device technology and circuit fabric of future electronic systems, which integrates the abstraction levels of materials, nanostructures, semiconductor devices, integrated circuits, power electronics and electronic system engineering.
+We also investigate physics, materials, devices, and systems using light and electromagnetism, for applications including sensing, imaging, communications, energy, biology, medicine, security, and information processing.

-Subareas: Integrated Circuits & Power Electronics; Biomedical Devices & Systems; Energy Harvesting & Conversion; Optics, Nanophotonics & Quantum Technology; Nanotechnology & NEMS/MEMS; Electronic Devices
+Subareas: Integrated Circuits and Power Electronics; Biomedical Devices, Sensors and Systems; Energy Harvesting and Conversion; Photonics, Nanoscience and Quantum Technology; Nanotechnology, Nanofabrication and NEMS/MEMS; Electronic Devices

 In addition to work on the core disciplines of information theory and coding, control and optimization, signal processing, and learning and inference, our research in this area spans several application areas, including biomedical imaging, wireless communications and networks, multimedia communications, Internet, energy systems, transportation systems, and financial systems.